 - Perform regular tests on safety controls and relevant equipment.

-- Monitor compressed air lines frequently and spot any leaks in pipes, tubes or fittings.
+- Monitor compressed air lines frequently.
+Also, work to spot any leaks in pipes, tubes or fittings.

-- Inspect oil levels of air compressor pumps and have them replaced when necessary.
+- Inspect oil levels of air compressor pumps.
+Remember to replace them when necessary too.

 - Conduct an inventory check and replenish all your first aid supplies.

-- Make sure safety signs are in place and all your equipment is labelled properly.
+- Make sure safety signs are in place.

 - Carry out regular inspections on respirators.